-For six months, I’ve been looking into a year old federal law that protects families from lead poisoning.
-The law requires contractors get certified to work in a home or childcare facility built before 1978.
-The certification is needed if the work will disturb more than six square feet of lead based paint inside or 20 square feet outside.
+The law requires a certification for contractors who work in a home or childcare facility built before 1978, and plan to work in an area with lead paint.
+The contractor needs the special lead certification if the work will disturb more than six square feet of lead-based paint inside the home or business or 20 square feet outside.

-My NewsChannel 5 investigation found the majority of contractors registered to do work in a city are not certified.
+My investigation found the majority of contractors registered to do work are not certified.
 This includes window contractors, and windows are the #1 source of lead poisoning.
 We brought contractors into a home filled with hidden cameras to see what they’re telling consumers.

 Now, two Cleveland area Congressional leaders are vowing to take action to get this law enforced.